Frequently Asked Questions

 I've been thinking about beginning counseling but I still have reservations:

-• How much time and energy are you prepared to put in?
+• How much time, energy, and emotional commitment are you able to invest?

 Can Greater Atlanta Family Counseling prescribe medication?